Pecan Kringle Sticks

 - 2 tablespoons 2% milk

 - Place flour in a large bowl; cut in butter until crumbly.
 Stir in sour cream.
-Shape into a disk and wrap in plastic (mixture will be crumbly).
-Refrigerate overnight.
+Shape into a disk (mixture will be crumbly).
+Wrap and refrigerate overnight.

 - In a small bowl, beat egg white and vanilla on medium speed until soft peaks form.
 Gradually beat in sugar on high until stiff peaks form.
 Fold in pecans.

-- Divide dough into four portions.
-Roll one portion into a 12x6-in. rectangle; place on an ungreased rimmed baking sheet (keep remaining dough refrigerated).
+- Divide dough into 4 portions.
+Roll 1 portion into a 12x6-in. rectangle; place on an ungreased rimmed baking sheet (keep remaining dough refrigerated).
 Spread a fourth of the egg white mixture lengthwise down the center.
 Fold in sides of pastry to meet in the center; pinch seam to seal.
 Repeat with remaining dough and filling.

 - Bake at 375° for 18-22 minutes or until lightly browned.
 Combine confectioners' sugar and milk; drizzle over warm pastries.